 19-II.K.
-PROJECT-BASING FYI VOUCHERS [FYI FAQs; FR Notice 1/24/22]
+PROJECT-BASING FYI VOUCHERS [FYI FAQS; FR NOTICE 1/24/22; NOTICE PIH 2023-04]

-The PHA may project-base certain FYI vouchers without HUD approval in accordance with all applicable PBV regulations and PHA policies in Chapter 17.
-This includes FYI vouchers awarded under Notices PIH 2020-28 and PIH 2021-26.
+PHAs that have initiated the selection process to project-base FYI and/or FUP vouchers may be eligible to project-base FYI and FUP units formally identified for project basing in accordance with all applicable PBV regulations and PHA policies in Chapter 17.
+This includes FYI vouchers awarded under Notices PIH 2020-28, PIH 2021-26, and PIH 2023-04.
 Assistance awarded under Notice PIH 2019-20 is prohibited from being project-based.